dalibor91/nifi-dev/README.md

 grep -r 'Generated Username' -A 1 ./nifi/logs
 ```

-If you have multiple of this, please ignore everything in `./nifi/logs/.trash` because this directory holds old configs.
+If you have multiple of this, only last entrance should be used.

 <details>
   <summary>Directory structure of the project</summary>